jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

       :width: 600
       :alt: Terminal Window at the bottom

-  - to the right - when the results I am looking at in the terminal are too long to see in the bottom, for example when working JSON or :ref:`dictionaries`
+  - to the right - when the results I am looking at in the terminal are too long to see in the bottom, for example when working with documentation, JSON or :ref:`dictionaries`

     .. image:: /_static/setup_my_ide/terminal_on_right.png
       :width: 600
       :alt: Terminal Window on the right

-This setup helps me answer these questions
+This setup helps me answer two questions

 * what is the same?
 * what is different?